Skip to Main Content

 Usage Policies

-The plotter is to be used for academic purposes only, such as printing out a poster to present to your class or at a conference.
-Persons interested in printing a poster should submit a print request via the form.
+The plotter is to be used for academic purposes only, such as printing a poster for your class or conference.

 Intended Users